Certified Peer Support Specialist (part time)

 • Participate in all required internal and external meetings, including individual and group supervisions.

-• Attending all required training to enhance knowledge and skill level.
+• Complete all required training to enhance knowledge and skill level.
 Staffing

 • Contribute to meeting or exceeding agency outcomes and performance measures.